 Many US airlines using Los Angeles as hub or as a focus city, like Alaska Airlines, Delta, United, Southwest and American.
 Plane spotting is not very popular in the US, but LAX is one of the more famous places for this hobby.
 Most time, the wind is coming from the ocean, so the planes arriving from the city, while the departures heading to the ocean.
 The sun is shining almost any time of the year and the pacific ocean, with his large beaches, is just next to the airport.
 Furthermore there are many cargo flights taking place by carriers from all over the world like Qatar, Nippon, Korean, Lufthansa, Cargolux and many many more.
 FedEx and DHL operating a small hubs at LAX too.

-Written by Julian Mittnacht, Jan Seba, Lennart Böttcher, Maximilian Kramer, Patrick Weis and Yixin Chen (last update September 2019)
+Written by Julian Mittnacht, Jan Seba, Lennart Böttcher, Maximilian Kramer, Patrick Weis and Yixin Chen.
+Last update March 2022.

 How was your trip?
 Rate this airport!